1929 Grand Prix season: End of the season

 After the tragic Italian Grand Prix in 1928 the race was not held this year as the circuit underwent an upgrade.
 In lieu of it, the Monza Grand Prix was held for the Italian Championship, just using the oval course.
 It was staged as a series of three 99 km heats leading onto a final of the same 22-lap length.
 With total prizemoney of 450,000 lire, it attracted the best diversity of cars for the season.
 In the 1500cc class were the Talbots of Scuderia Materassi, driven by Arcangeli and Nuvolari.
 As well as several privateer Maseratis there were two purple Miller 91 FDs brought over from America by “Leon Duray”.
 They would be raced by himself and former Delage driver, Edmond Bourlier.
-Earlier, he had gone to Montlhéry to set speed records, getting to 230 km/h in a flying kilometre.
+Earlier, Duray had gone to Montlhéry to set speed records, getting to 230 km/h in his Miller for a flying kilometre.
 The 3-litre class featured the works teams Varzi and Brilli-Peri in the Alfa Romeo P2 and Borzacchini in the Maserati 26B.
 Privateer Bugattis were raced by Foresti, Biondetti and Zanelli.
 Bourlier's Miller was slightly bored out to 1558cc to instead race in the 3-litre category.
 The over-3-litre class had Alfieri Maserati presenting the debut of the new Maserati V4 with its twin 8-cylinder engine.
 Its competition was three Mercedes-Benz.
 Swiss-Italian Fritz Caflisch had an S-model, while the Daimler-Benz works team sent August Momberger in an SSK tourer and Adolf Rosenberger in a 1921 Targa Florio model, with its venerable 1914 4.5-litre Mercedes engine, now supercharged.

 An immense crowd arrived on a very hot autumn day.
 In the first heat, in the familiar territory of a banked oval, Duray was very competitive against the Talbots.
 But despite setting the fastest lap of the heat, damaged engine bearing forced his retirement.
 Instead he took Bourlier's place in the second heat, which started badly for Varzi who had to stop after one lap to secure his radiator cap that had been left open.
 Brilli Peri, in the other Alfa Romeo, was controlling the race ahead of Borzacchini, Biondetti and Duray.
 But once again, Duray's second car was sidelined with engine issues – possibly due to the lack of its specialist oil lubrication.
 Varzi had fought back to third and that was how they finished with the three qualifiers being Brilli Peri, Borzacchini and Varzi.
 With only four starters, the third heat was more pedestrian.
 Rosenberger retired on lap 4 with spark plug issues.
 Maserati had steadily built a 20-second lead by halfway then, knowing he would qualify, eased off to be pipped at the line by Momberger's Mercedes.
 Although not deliberate, it angered many locals who thought he had thrown the race, having bet on him with the on-site bookies.